apache/incubator-seata/CONTRIBUTING.md

 ## Reporting security issues

 Security issues are always treated seriously.
 As our usual principle, we discourage anyone to spread security issues.
-If you find a security issue of Seata, please do not discuss it in public and even do not open a public issue.
-Instead we encourage you to send us a private email to  [dev-seata@googlegroups.com](mailto:dev-seata@googlegroups.com) to report this.
+If you find a security issue of Apache Seata(incubating), please do not discuss it in public and even do not open a public issue.
+Instead we encourage you to send us a private email to  [private@seata.apache.org](mailto:private@seata.apache.org) to report this.

 ## Reporting general issues

 To be honest, we regard every user of Seata as a very kind contributor.
 After experiencing Seata, you may have some feedback for the project.
-Then feel free to open an issue via [NEW ISSUE](https://github.com/seata/seata/issues/new/choose).
+Then feel free to open an issue via [NEW ISSUE](https://github.com/apache/incubator-seata/issues/new/choose).

 Since we collaborate project Seata in a distributed way, we appreciate **WELL-WRITTEN**, **DETAILED**, **EXPLICIT** issue reports.
 To make the communication more efficient, we wish everyone could search if your issue is an existing one in the searching list.
 If you find it existing, please add your details in comments under the existing issue instead of opening a brand new one.